 Social Media and the Federal Workplace are on a Collision Course

-During the last two to three years, our consultants report a significant increase in inquiries from all levels of management officials across many agencies concerning employee social media activity.
-What became very apparent is that all levels of agency management are actively, and often aggressively, scanning all forms of social media used by subordinate employees and even their peers.
+Our consultants are reporting a significant increase in inquiries from all levels of management officials across many agencies concerning employee social media activity.
+What became very apparent is that all levels of agency management are actively, and often aggressively, scanning all forms of social media used by subordinate employees and even their own peers.
 The popular professional networking site, LinkedIn, was even examined in a few reported instances; used to validate claimed credentials and skills of subordinate employees and even applicants.
 In fact, many suitability adjudicators are routinely checking LinkedIn profiles.
-Our consultants routinely receive copies of Facebook and Twitter status updates and photos from agency mangers requesting disciplinary or adverse action on employees based on the content of social media postings.
+Our consultants routinely receive copies of Facebook and Twitter status updates and photos in disciplinary or adverse action evidence files.
 An emerging trend is employees reporting other employees social media activity.
 Whereas some cases provide obvious nexus to employment, most are far outside the reach of the agency based on lack of nexus.
 For those unaware, the meaning of the term “nexus,” which is crucial to social media activity and federal employee discipline, is:

 Nexus refers to a required connection between the cited employee conduct and/or behavior used as the basis for a disciplinary or adverse action AND the discernible negative impact such conduct or behavior has on agency operations.

 It is important to realize no absolute First Amendment protections for a federal employee exist.
 If nexus is established to the employee conduct or behavior, the agency can take an action against the employee.
 It is also important to note that an agency does not need to have a specific policy in place supporting a proposed action.